exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

  was repeated.
 The mean absolute error (MAE) of [0.30](https://bit.ly/2kqrO4K) was the lowest while generating a model with the dropout scheme.
 This error was yielded at 30 epoch on the validation dataset.
  Afterward, both functions are converged.
 The model showed similar performance on the test dataset.
- When loss function was changed from [MAE to MSE](https://bit.ly/2kfketZ) (mean square error), the best performance was 0.13 MSE on validation and test dataset in the same scheme.
+ When assessment was changed from [MAE to MSE](https://bit.ly/2kfketZ) (mean square error), the best performance was 0.13 MSE on validation and test dataset in the same scheme.
  However, the model was converged at 22 epoch or earlier.
 * Long short-term memory(LSTM) was also tested by replacing GRU with [MAE](https://bit.ly/2lUMEd8) and [MSE](https://bit.ly/2jTdaTq) respectively.
-However, the performance slight decreased and the trend of loss functions was differed compared with its GRU counterpart.
+However, the performance slight decreased and was differed compared with its GRU counterpart.

 * Add-in:
- I further explored to optimize a model to avoid overfitting in which MSE was used as the loss function for all cases.
+ I further explored to optimize a model to avoid overfitting in which MSE was used for all cases.
  I mainly focus on the few things, which are listed below:
    1. Data preparation
      Around half a million data was included in the experiment.
 These data were divided into train,